fernandomullerjr/terraform-on-aws-with-sre-iac-devops-real-world-demos/Secao5-Terraform-Loops-MetaArguments-SplatOperator-and-Functions/41-Step-09-Implement-fix-for-az-to-instance-type-check-and-test.md

 }
 ~~~~

-- No manifesto da EC2, necessário colocar dentro do toset a expressão usada no output e adicionar os parenteses:
+- No manifesto da EC2, para o for_each é necessário colocar dentro do toset a expressão usada no output e adicionar os parenteses:

 ~~~~t
   for_each = toset(keys({ for az, details in data.aws_ec2_instance_type_offerings.my_ins_type :